Tuesday, October 7, 2025

 On the other hand, when it comes to global environmental issues, which the UN considers to be an urgent issue, the UN itself does not have a major organ, and only the United Nations Environment Program (UNEP) exists as a subsidiary organ of the General Assembly.

-In contrast, from the perspective of environmental sustainability, the World Commonwealth will establish the Sustainability Council as an principal organ with jurisdiction over both environmental and economic policies, and as its specialized body, will establish economic institutions such as the World Economic Planning Organization to promote global economic integration toward global communism.
+In contrast, from the perspective of environmental sustainability, the World Commonwealth will establish the Sustainability Council as an principal organ with jurisdiction over both environmental and economic policies, and as its subsidiary organ, will establish economic institutions such as the World Economic Planning Organization to promote global economic integration toward global communism.
 On the other hand, the Social and Cultural Council, which has jurisdiction over health and education, will be a separate principal organ.

 3.8.
 Strengthening the human rights protection sector